Navid200/xDrip/index.md

 ## xDrip+ Support

 This is not an alternative to xDrip+.
 I support xDrip+ (xDrip).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You need the advice of a competent medical professional (endocrinologist) to control your diabetes.
+Neither xDrip nor this page provides that.
+There is no medical advice here.

+The instructions and guides here are based on my experience as a user, and someone who helps other users, of Dexcom G5 and G6 with xDrip.
+They are provided to help you use xDrip.

 ### Markdown